Einklappbarer Inhalt

 Isn't geoengineering wrong?

-Any human-caused release of carbon dioxide is geoengineering: the earth is a bit warmer for every flight you take.
+Any human-caused release of carbon dioxide is geoengineering: the earth is a bit warmer for every breath you take.
 We think it's wrong to suddenly draw a line at the stratosphere: we screwed up the atmosphere, and now we have a moral obligation to fix things!

 I would like you to stop doing this.

 And we would like an equitable future with breathable air and no wet bulb events for generations to come.
 Convince us there's a more feasible way to buy us the time to get there and we'll stop.
-We'll happily debate anyone on this, just confirm an audience of at least 200 people and we'll find the time to try and convince you 😉
+We'll happily debate anyone on this, just confirm an audience of at least 100 people and we'll find the time to try and convince you 😉

 Why has nobody done this yet?